alchemiesofscent/apographon/docs/usage.md

-# Usage Documentation for German Book Converter
+# Usage Documentation for Apographon

 ## Overview

-The German Book Converter is a Python-based tool designed to convert 19th-century German academic books from HTML format into reflowable EPUB and TEI XML documents.
+Apographon is a Python-based tool designed to convert 19th-century German academic books from HTML format into reflowable EPUB and TEI XML documents.
 This document provides instructions on how to install the necessary dependencies, run the conversion process, and utilize the features of the project.

 ## Installation